Kenura-R-Gunarathna/my-monorepo/ALIAS_SETUP.md

 import { Button } from '@/packages/react-ui/components/ui/button'

-For packages using Vite (like `react-ui`), you also need to configure `vite.config.ts`:import { LoginForm } from '@/packages/react-ui/components/auth/login-form'
+For packages using Vite (like `react-ui`), you also need to configure `vite.config.ts`:import { SigninForm } from '@/packages/react-ui/components/auth/login-form'

 ```